 All residents are required to complete all aspects of each phase in order to advance to the next.
-Some of the treatment methods that will be used and some of the activities that residents will participate in as they advance through the program may include the following:
+Some of the facility’s treatment methods that will be used and some of the activities that residents will participate in as they advance through the program may include the following:

 Medication: One part of successfully treating bipolar disorder is the use of certain psychotropic medications.
-Children who are placed on medication will be consistently monitored by their treatment teams in order to ensure the therapeutic effectiveness of the medications, as well as to make any changes that might be necessary.
+Children who are placed on medication will be consistently monitored by their treatment center in order to ensure the therapeutic effectiveness of the medications, as well as to make any changes that might be necessary.

-Recreational therapy: All of the children and adolescents in our programs will participate in recreational therapy, which includes participating in activities such as creative arts, sports, social outings, park outings, adventure programs, and leisure.
+Recreational therapy: All of the children and adolescents or teens in our programs will participate in recreational therapy, which includes participating in activities such as creative arts, sports, social outings, park outings, adventure programs, and leisure.
 These activities are designed to aid in the development of appropriate social skills.